 - Prohibition of acceptance of gifts from industry;

 - Limitations as to the circumstances under which physicians can accept meals; and,

-- A requirement that NMFF physicians document, via written contract, any consulting relationships, and that the compensation received for such services must not exceed fair market value.
+- A requirement that NMG physicians document, via written contract, any consulting relationships, and that the compensation received for such services must not exceed fair market value.

 Our purpose at the Feinberg Office for Regulatory Affairs is to assist Feinberg faculty and staff in navigating the ever-changing compliance landscape.
 We encourage Feinberg faculty and staff, and the public, to contact us with any questions.
 University faculty and staff should also note that they can use EthicsPoint for a simple, quick way to report potential misconduct or violations of University policy.